 As a parent powering through is just as frequent a task and I’m glad I had my introduction to powering through long before parenthood because somehow it feels less offensive having already been acclimated to the concept.

-In fire discomfort is “Ops Normal”.
-It’s almost a requirement to have at least one form of pain generating somewhere in your body.
-Not showering for 2 weeks could be considered uncomfortable or wearing clothes that are so dirty they could stand on their own might also be considered uncomfortable.
-Riding in a buggy with 9 other smelly people, sleeping on an incline, having swamp foot, wearing a 95 lb packout bag on your back for 5 miles, sitting in a hot helicopter wearing rappel gear, having to pee while in the jump plane when you’re still 30 minutes out, riding middle seat in a 6 pack for hours on end; these things might bring you some discomfort.
+In firefighting discomfort is “ops normal.”
+It’s almost a requirement to have at least one form of pain generating from someplace in your body.
+As you might imagine, regularly going without bathing for two weeks at a time while on assignment can get ‘uncomfortable.’
+Or wearing clothes that are so filthy they could legitimately stand up on their own; that might also be considered ‘uncomfortable.’
+Riding in a buggy with nine other smelly people, sleeping on an incline, having swamp foot, wearing a 95 lb packout bag on your back for a gnarly 5-mile hike, being sandwiched into a hot, stuffy helicopter, needing to pee while in the jump plane when you’re still 20 minutes from the fire, riding middle seat in a 6-pack truck for hours on end; these things might bring you some discomfort.

-In the earlier years of parenting the discomfort comes mostly to plague women.
-Pregnancy, labor, birth, breastfeeding and mastitis are some of the heavy hitters.
-But don’t fret men there are plenty of non-gender specific discomforts to be had by all, so get ready to get uncomfortable!
+In the early years of parenting the discomfort comes mostly to plague women.
+Pregnancy, labor, birth, breastfeeding, and mastitis are some of the heavy hitters.
+But don’t fret men, there are plenty of non-gender specific discomforts to be had by all, so get ready to get uncomfortable!
 Think awkward dad/daughter adolescence conversations.
 What’s that saying?
 “You may experience a little discomfort.”